Website Accessibility Guidelines: What You Need to Know

 NZ Government Web Standards

-The New Zealand Government Web Standards are a set of requirements that aim to ensure websites are accessible and usable for as many people as possible.
+The New Zealand Government Web Standards are a set of requirements that aim to ensure government websites are accessible and usable for as many people as possible.
 These standards are mandatory for all New Zealand government organisations, emphasising the need for public sector websites to be accessible to all citizens, including those with disabilities.

 Web Accessibility Standard 1.1